erisdisqordia/le-reddit-bot/README.md

 ### Todo

-- [ ] Support for pulling from multiple subreddits
 - [x] Support for text posts
 - [ ] Support for calling Mastodon.py to generate our own access token